braboj/tutorial-python/tut_yield/tut_coroutines/tutorial.md

 ## Excercises
 _______________________________________________________________________________________________________________________

-1. Write a simple coroutine which sends and receives data
+1. Write a coroutine usage template
-2. Write a program which stops a coroutine
-3. Write a simple decorator to activate a coroutine
+2. Write a simple decorator to activate a coroutine
-4. Write a coroutine which computes the running average
+3. Write a coroutine which computes the running average
-6. Write a random bitstream generator
+4. Write a random configurable bytestream generator
-7. Write a pipeline
+5. Write a pipeline
-8. Write simple finite state machine
+6. Write simple finite state machine
-9. Write a program to generate permutations using recursive coroutines
+7. Write a program to generate permutations using recursive coroutines
-10. Write a simple multi-tasking OS using coroutines
+8. Write a simple multi-tasking OS using coroutines

 ## Resources